Jump to the Content

 Data Quality Scores

-These scores are used to determine which portions of the accounts we can publish.
-The table below shows what the quality score numbers and letters mean:
+These scores determine which portions of the accounts can be published.
+The table below defines quality score numbers and letters and it also spells out their implications for output data usage.

 The following table summarizes the implications of the scores for publishing the data: